zanix/home-assistant-config/README.md

 ### [iBeacon Tracker](https://www.home-assistant.io/integrations/ibeacon)

-iBeacons are Bluetooth-enabled devices that advertise identifiers to announce their location
+iBeacons are Bluetooth-enabled devices that advertise identifiers to announce their location.

 ### [InfluxDB](https://www.home-assistant.io/integrations/influxdb)

-The influxdb integration makes it possible to transfer all state changes to an external InfluxDB database
+The influxdb integration makes it possible to transfer all state changes to an external InfluxDB database.

 ### [INKBIRD](https://www.home-assistant.io/integrations/inkbird)